allegro/blog/_posts/2022-10-20-transactions-in-mongodb.md

 ### What is a transaction?

 A Database transaction is a unit of work, designed to handle the changes of data in the database.
-It makes sure that the output of the data is consistent and does’t generate errors.
+It makes sure that the output of the data is consistent and doesn’t generate errors.
 It helps with concurrent changes to the database, and makes it more scalable.

 By definition, database transactions are atomic, consistent, isolated and durable.
 Sounds familiar?
 Exactly, it’s **ACID**.